Finding your ideal Vaporizing temperature

 Overall it is best to keep your preferences in mind when looking to start vaping.
 Depending on the material you’re trying to vape the maximum suggested temperature will be different.

-As for Medical marijuana its a little less straightforward due to the huge variety of active compounds.
-Patients usually stick with a temperature range on the lower end (<180C), that activates mostly the CBD chemicals and fewer of the THC chemicals, creating a mellow high that is not as psychoactive but retains pain, hunger, and stress relief elements.
+As for medical marijuana, it’s a little less straightforward due to the huge variety of active compounds.
+Patients usually stick with a temperature range on the lower end (<180C) that activates mostly the CBD chemicals and fewer of the THC chemicals.
+This creates a mellow high that is not as psychoactive but still retains elements of pain, hunger and stress relief.

-Keep in mind you will not completely exclude a compound with temperature differences, it’s more of a percentage game.
+Keep in mind you will not completely exclude a compound with temperature differences.
+Instead, it’s more of a percentage game.

-High temp vaping produces thicker, hotter, and more potent smoke.
+⦁ High-temperature vaping produces thicker, hotter and more potent smoke.